wavefrontHQ/integrations/concourse/slirunner/README.md

 ## Overview
 SLI runner is a single Go binary that, periodically executes several probes against Concourse, keeping track of the successes and failures.
+These deployment files are being used by [Concourse CI](https://docs.wavefront.com/concourse.html) integration.
+Detailed information about SLI runner can be found [here](https://github.com/cirocosta/slirunner).

 ## Prerequisites
 Concourse CI should be up and running.